9 Different Types Of Magnesium + When You Need Each One

-Better known as Epsom salt (an OTC drug, not a supplement), magnesium sulfate is often sprinkled into a bath to help relieve sore muscles, Keatley says.
-But, while Epsom salt baths are hugely popular, "there's not enough research to support that it soothes muscle tension," Gans says.
+Better known as Epsom salt (which is not a supplement), magnesium sulfate is often sprinkled into a bath to help relieve sore muscles, Keatley says.* But, while Epsom salt baths are hugely popular, "there's not enough research to support that it soothes muscle tension," Gans says.

 The big draw with magnesium orotate is the claim that it may help you work out harder.* "Some people use it because it contains orotic acid, which is said to enhance athletic performance," Alan says.
 But "the science doesn't back this claim up at this point."

 Magnesium orotate is also "relatively expensive" compared to other forms of magnesium, Angelone says.
-For most people, it's not the best option.
+But for most people, it's not the best option.
 "It doesn't seem to offer benefits compared to the other forms," Angelone says.